google-aai/tf-serving-k8s-tutorial/README.md

 objectives of this tutorial are as follows:

 * Introduce the tools needed to deploy tf-serving on k8s clusters
-* Convert a graph trained using the Tensorflow estimator API into a servable model format.
+* Convert a graph trained using the Tensorflow estimator API, as well as a graph with an embedded Keras model, into a servable model format.
 * Build the servable model into a docker image
 * Push the docker image to a docker container registry
 * Deploy the docker image from the registry onto a Kubernetes cluster, where